 There is a lot more to learn.
 If you would like to:

-we prepared an extended, but still short and friendly, guide in the pdf below.
-If you continue reading, you will understand everything we did above in depth and be able to create useful satellite visualizations.
+we prepared a friendly guide in the pdf below.
+If you continue reading, you will understand everything we did above in depth and be able to create useful satellite visualizations yourself.

-It’s time to create your own color composite!
+It’s time to create your own satellite visualizations!